Skip to Content

 Property Division and Spousal Support

-Washington State is a no-fault divorce state, which means one partner in a marriage cannot be held responsible for the divorce.
-However, the court will take the record of abuse into account when dividing assets and considering a spousal support arrangement.
+Washington State is a no-fault divorce state, meaning neither partner in a marriage can be held responsible for the divorce.
+However, the court will consider the record of abuse when dividing assets and when considering a spousal support arrangement.

 Child Custody